-- incubate for 30 minutes.
-Turn on the microplate reader and set up the program in advance. - 13.8 Wash microplate as described above. - 13.9 Add 50 μ L of Chromogen Substrate to each well.
-Gently tap plate to thoroughly coat the wells.
-Break any bubbles that may have formed.
-Incubate for 20 minutes or till the optimal blue colour density develops. - 13.10 Add 50 μL of Stop Solution to each well.
-The color will change from blue to yellow.
-Gently tap plate to ensure thorough mixing.
-Break any bubbles that may have formed. - 13.11 Read the absorbance on a microplate reader at a wavelength of 450 nm immediately.
+- 13.9 Add 50 μL of Chromogen Substrate per well and incubate in ambient light for 10 minutes or till the optimal blue colour density develops.
+Gently tap plate to ensure thorough mixing and break the bubbles in the well with pipette tip. - 13.10 Add 50 $\mu$ L of Stop Solution to each well.
+The color will change from blue to yellow. - 13.11 Read the absorbance on a microplate reader at a wavelength of 450 nm immediately.
 If wavelength correction is available, subtract readings at 570 nm from those at 450 nm to correct optical imperfections.
 Otherwise, read the plate at 450 nm only.
 Please note that some unstable black particles may be generated at high concentration points after stopping the reaction for about 10 minutes, which will reduce the readings.